 Conditions in the open centres vary greatly from one centre to another.
-In general, the centres provide sleeping quarters either in the form of rooms housing between four (the centres for unaccompanied children) to 24 people (Initial Reception Centre), or mobile metal containers sleeping up to eight persons per container (Ħal-Far Open Centre [HFO], and Ħal Far Tent Village [HTV]).
+In general, the centres provide sleeping quarters either in the form of rooms housing between four (the centres for unaccompanied children) to 24 people (Initial Reception Centre), or mobile metal containers sleeping up to eight persons per container (Ħal-Far Hangar Open Centre [HOC], and Ħal Far Tent Village [HTV]).
 Small common cooking areas are provided but already made meals are provided three times a day to all residents.
-Such areas were closed due to Covid-19 in 2020.
+Such areas were closed due to COVID-19 in 2020.
 In 2021, a cooking area was re-opened in the families’ section of Hangar Open Centre.
 However, actors are not aware that such an area was opened in the men’s section, or in Hal Far Tent Village.
-Common showers and toilets.
-The large number of persons accommodated in each centre inevitably results in severe hygiene and maintenance problems.
+Common showers and toilets are also available.

 According to the authorities, AWAS significantly increased its capacity by putting in place two coordinators in each centre, one being in charge of the welfare of residents.
 In the first quarter of 2021, 4 Welfare officers were recruited to follow the health care of vulnerable clients in tandem with Social Workers.
 These Welfare Officers operate in Centre Hotspots.
 Medical Doctors contracted by AWAS, started operating in the 1st quarter of 2021 and provide their services in the IRC, and the main Open Centres.
 AWAS also established a Migrant Advise Unit in order to provide information to residents.
-EASO is said to be supporting this initiative by providing information material and interpreters.
+EASO indicated to be supporting this initiative by providing information material and interpreters.
 AWAS indicated that there is now an info point available in each centre (with interpreters) for people to go either by appointment or drop-in.
 AWAS reported that a total of 2947 information sessions were delivered by Migrants Advice Unit in 2021.
 2021 was a pilot year for this team and the services provided seem to be in the process of developing.
 Actors in the field confirmed that each centre disposes of an information point, with a welfare officer and interpreters regularly present.

-However, despite these improvements, the living conditions in the open centres, save for a few exceptions, remain extremely challenging.
-For example, poor hygiene levels; severe over-crowding; a lack of physical security; the location of most centres in remote areas of Malta; poor material structures; and the occasional infestation of rats and cockroaches are the main general concerns expressed in relation to the open centres.
+Despite these improvements, the living conditions in the open centres remain extremely challenging, save for a few exceptions.
+For example, among the issues most frequently registered are: poor hygiene levels; severe over-crowding; a lack of physical security; the location of most centres in remote areas of Malta; poor material structures; and the occasional infestation of rats and cockroaches are the main general concerns expressed in relation to the open centres.
 According to NGOs regularly visiting the centres, the situation has not improved in recent years and the living conditions in the reception centres remained deplorable in 2020, especially in the Ħal Far centres.
 Sanitary facilities are run down and quickly become unsanitary due to the number of people.
 Cabins are very cold in winter and very hot in the summer.
-Residents are not allowed to have fridges in their cabin or cook their own food which leads to intense frustration.
-Food is provided daily but residents often mention the poor quality and lack of variety.
+Residents are not allowed to have fridges in their cabin or cook their own food (except in HOC), which often leads to intense frustration.
+Food is provided daily, but residents often mention its poor quality and lack of variety.
 In 2021, conditions improved slightly with the reintroduction of cooking facilities in HOC, and the opening of the classroom in the minors’ section of HTV.
 However, cabins remain poorly insulated and sanitary facilities have not increased.
 As already mentioned, severe over-crowding was no longer an issue in 2021.

 The UN Working Group on Arbitrary Detention visited the Ħal Far Open Centre in 2015 and expressed concerns about the situation in the prefabricated container housing units.
 It is reported that residents are suffering uncomfortable living conditions, given inadequate ventilation and high temperatures in the summer months and inadequate insulation from cold temperatures in the winter, in addition to the overcrowded conditions in each unit.
 Little has changed in the years since this visit.

-The majority of centres offer limited options for activities for residents.
-On the contrary, it is largely NGOs that provide certain activities, such as free language classes in English or Maltese.
+The majority of centres offer limited options for activities for residents and it is largely NGOs providing certain activities, such as free language classes in English or Maltese.
 A positive development has been the refurbishment of spaces for this purpose in the open centres.
-However, due to the Covid-19 situation, such classes are difficult to organise.
-According to the Maltese NGO Kopin, which provides services in reception centres, parents had not received enough information about Covid-19-related restrictions and online teaching material.
+However, due to the COVID-19 situation, such classes are difficult to organise.
+According to the Maltese NGO Kopin, which provides services in reception centres, parents had not received enough information about COVID-19-related restrictions and online teaching material.
 Due to a lack of volunteers, recreational activities run by NGOs for children were stopped.
 AWAS indicated that the Agency offers social, psychosocial, and mental health support upon request.
-They also indicated working with JobPlus to offer basic English or Maltese courses in view of employment.
-They also mentioned that music sessions and barber sessions are being organised as well as crafts for children and football in Marsa.
+The Agency also indicated working with JobPlus to offer basic English or Maltese courses in view of employment.
+It was also mentioned that music sessions and barber sessions are being organised as well as crafts for children and football in Marsa.
 Actors in the field confirmed that a number of recreational activities were organised by AWAS and NGOs in 2021, although the pandemic remained a serious obstacle to sustain these efforts.
 Notwithstanding, an effort to increase the number of recreational activities in open centres was noted.

-Recreational areas for UMAS are in the process of being upgraded, however due to other maintenance projects being carried out across all AWAS reception facilities, the work is still to be finalised.
+Recreational areas for UMAS have been upgraded.
+In 2022, AWAS should also be upgrading a space in Hangar Open Centre to be use for recreational/education purposes.
 The aim is to have parts of the common rooms set up with recreational games, where residents can spend some time playing games from the varied collection received during the festive season, collectively and equally.

 Information provided by AWAS, January 2021.